 What's on Tap

-As of November 10, beers on tap include:
+As of November 25, beers on tap include:

 Hofbraü Original a Munich Light Lager.

-Michalob Amber Bock A German style bock.
+Michelob Amber Bock A German style bock

-Busch Light an American adjunct light lager.
+Busch Light an American light lager.

-Stiegl's Lemon Radler is gone, but then there's Bohemia, a German Pilsner which is brewed across the border
+Bohemia, a German Pilsner which is brewed across the border is very well like and has also become a regular stock item.

 German Wines in the cooler include two Rieslings, a Gewürtztraminer and Dornfelder which is a sweet red.